Infant visual development: Color vision

+Color vision improves steadily over the first year of life for humans due to strengthening of the cones of the eyes.
+Like adults, infant color vision derives from three cone cell types with long-, mid- and short-wavelength opsins that are sensitive to different parts of the visible range.
+The signals from these cones recombine in the precortical visual opponent process to form a luminance channel and two chromatic channels (red-green and blue-yellow) that comprise an individual's trichromatic color gamut.
+The number of colors an infant can see is proportional to the size of their gamut, which is proportional to the dynamic range of each of the three channels.
+These dynamic ranges increase with age, leading to the development of color vision.

 It is generally accepted across all current research that infants prefer high contrast and bold colors at their earlier stages of infancy, rather than saturated colors.
 One study found that newborn infants looked longer at checkered patterns of white and colored stimuli (including red, green, yellow) than they did at a uniform white color.
 However, infants failed to discriminate blue from white checkered patterns.
 Another study – recording the fixation time of infants to blue, green, yellow, red, and gray at two difference luminance levels – found that infants and adults differed in their color preference.
-Newborns and one month did not show any preference among the colored stimuli.
-It was found that three-month-old infants preferred the longer wavelength (red and yellow) to the short-wavelength (blue and green) stimuli, while adults had the opposite.
+Newborns and one-month-old infants did not show any preference among the colored stimuli, while three-month-old infants preferred the longer wavelength (red and yellow) stimuli to the short-wavelength (blue and green) stimuli, and adults had the opposite.
 However, both adults and infants preferred colored stimuli over non-colored stimuli.
 This study suggested that infants had a general preference for colored stimuli over non-colored stimuli at birth, though infants were not able to distinguish the different colored stimuli prior to the age of three months.

-Research into the development of color vision using infant female Japanese monkeys indicates that color experience is critical for normal vision development.
+Research into the development of color vision using infant female Japanese macaques indicates that color experience is critical for normal vision development.
 Infant monkeys were placed in a room with monochromatic lighting limiting their access to a normal spectrum of colors for a one-month period.
 After a one-year period, the monkey's ability to distinguish colors was poorer than that of normal monkey exposed to a full spectrum of colors.
 Although this result directly pertains to infant monkeys and not humans, they strongly suggest that visual experience with color is critical for proper, healthy vision development in humans as well.